 Most of us are unaware that we employ sophisticated psychological defense mechanisms whenever we eat animals.
 The closest most of us come to recognizing these defenses is the sense of relief, lightness, or connection to our food we feel if and when we stop eating animals.
 The “psychology of eating animals” is outside our awareness because the belief system that shapes this psychology is invisible.
 This is the belief system that I call carnism.

 Carnism is the invisible belief system, or ideology, that conditions us to eat certain animals.
 It is the opposite of veganism.
 We tend to label only those ideologies that fall outside the norm, as though the dominant culture doesn’t have a belief system.
-For instance, we tend to assume that only vegans and vegetarians bring their beliefs to the dinner table – but most of us don’t eat pigs but not dogs because we don’t have a belief system when it comes to eating animals.
+For instance, we tend to assume that only vegans and vegetarians bring their beliefs to the dinner table, but that’s not the case.
 When eating animals is not a necessity for survival – which is the case in much of the world today – then it is a choice.
 And choices always stem from beliefs.

 Carnistic defense mechanisms serve to create a gap in our consciousness when it comes to “edible” animals; we don’t make the connection between the meat/eggs/dairy on our plate and the living being it once was.
 And this gap in consciousness exists across cultures; though the type of species consumed changes from culture to culture, in meat-eating cultures around the world, people tend to classify only a small handful of animals as edible.
 All the rest they classify as inedible and disgusting or even offensive to consume.